epfl-ada/ada-2020-project-milestone-p3-p3_wara9i/README.md

 ## Workload partition :

-Load, clean and create graph for Reddit dataset
+AHMED :	- Load, clean and create graph for Reddit dataset
-Try several methods to deal with multiple edges (between same two nodes) Analysing Reddit dataset, interactions between subreddits, Friendships and conflicts.
-AHMED
+	- Try several methods to deal with multiple edges (between same two nodes)
+	- Analysing Reddit dataset, interactions between subreddits, Friendships and conflicts.
+	- Trying to transform original data of individuals (Epinions, Wikipedia ans slashdot) to communities (failed to do so, we dropped this part)

-replication of figure 2 from the paper, applying it to reddit GHASSEN
+Ghassen:- replication of figure 2 from the paper, applying it to reddit
+	- Visualisations of wikipedia and reddit graphs in Time (DEMO)
+	- Visualisation of nodes from the graph (PICKER)

 Analysis of Balance Status theory: Comparing results from the paper with the ones of Reddit dataset.
 Zrouga